OsamahGhadheb/AndroSpy/README.md

 # Update December 2020 on Version 3

-+Focus Mode on Live screen is now choose of User.
++Focus Mode on Live Camera is now choose of User.
 +Added Live Screen (MediaProjection API has been available since API Level 21, for more: https://developer.android.com/reference/android/media/projection/MediaProjection
 +File Manager has been improvement.
 +Fully English version.